Richard Francis-Jones

 Richard Francis-Jones (born 1960, Hertfordshire, England) is a highly awarded Australian architect.
-He is the design director of the Multidisciplinary design practice Francis-Jones Morehen Thorp (FJMT), which was renamed in April 2023 as Francis-Jones Carpenter (fjc).
+He is the design director of the multidisciplinary design practice Francis-Jones Carpenter (fjcstudio), formerly Francis-Jones Morehen Thorp (fjmt).
 He is a Life Fellow of the Australian Institute of Architects, an honorary fellow of the American Institute of Architects and a Member of the Royal Institute of British Architects.

 Education

 Francis-Jones graduated from the University of Sydney with a Bachelor of Science (Architecture) in 1981 and a Bachelor of Architecture with First Class Honours and the University Medal in 1985.
 He attended Columbia University on an ITT Fellowship, where he studied under Kenneth Frampton, completing a Master of Science in Architecture and Building Design in 1987.
 He subsequently taught at Columbia University as an Adjunct Associate Professor of Architecture.
-Francis-Jones has taught at many Schools of architecture in Australia, is a former Visiting Professor at the University of New South Wales, and is currently teaching at the University of Technology Sydney.
+Francis-Jones has taught at many Schools of architecture in Australia, is a former Visiting Professor at the University of New South Wales, and most recently has been teaching at the University of Technology Sydney.